janik6n/docker-demos/neo4j/README.md

 ## Get the initial config

 We will need to add new parameter to `neo4j.conf`, so first we need to get our hands on the file as it is now.
 Luckily we can dump it from the container:

 `docker run --rm --volume=$(pwd)/conf:/conf neo4j:3.2.3 dump-config`

-... which will "download" the conf to *current host directory*.
+... which will "download" the configuration file to *conf directory under current host directory*.

-Move the file to directory `conf`.

 ## Download the plugin